t0yv0/pus/README.md

 ## Getting Started

 Execute `pus` in a context of a checked out repo such as `pulumi/pulumi-cloudflare`.
-Try auto-complete on functions:
+The built-in `$schema` loads the package schema and allows auto-complete to explore it:

     » $schema
     <schema:97rs/15fn/267ty>